Who needs to apply?

 We realise that for varied commercial reasons an applicant may need to delay or withdraw an application.
 We welcome proactive, timely communication of any change of plans.

 In order to maintain fair, proportionate and professional application processing, information must be current at the time of assessment.
-In the absence of any substantive response within the timeframe we have requested, application closure will be invoked at the expiration of three months from the date of our communication to the applicant or its service providers, we will close the application process archiving the records.
+In the absence of any substantive response within three months from the date of our communication to the applicant or its service providers, we will close the application process archiving the records.
 Any subsequent request from the applicant to reactivate the application will require submission of a new application form together with all attendant documentation and the relevant application fee.